awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/create-test-executables.md

 Test runners can use these arguments with their `run-suite` command to specify the following test execution behavior:
 + Run all tests inside the specified test groups\.
 + Run a selection of tests from within a specified test group\.
-To support these arguments, the state machine for your test suite must include a specific set of `RunTask` and `Choice` states in your state machine\.
-If you are not using a custom state machine, then the default IDT state machine includes the required states for you and you do not need to take additional action\.
-However, if you are using a custom state machine, then use [Example state machine: Run user\-selected test groups](idt-state-machine.md#allow-specific-groups) as a sample to add the required states in your state machine\.
+To support these arguments, the test orchestrator for your test suite must include a specific set of `RunTask` and `Choice` states in your test orchestrator\.
+If you are not using a custom state machine, then the default IDT test orchestrator includes the required states for you and you do not need to take additional action\.
+However, if you are using a custom test orchestrator, then use [Example state machine: Run user\-selected test groups](idt-state-machine.md#allow-specific-groups) as a sample to add the required states in your test orchestrator\.

 For more information about IDT CLI commands, see [Debug and run custom test suites](run-debug-custom-tests.md)\.